FAQs

 Having spoken to your practitioner, if you still have concerns you should call or arrange to discuss your symptoms with your GP.

 What kind of clothing do I need to wear?
+Do I need to undress?

 Acupuncture is performed on the skin, never through clothing.
 Many commonly used Acupuncture points are on the arms and legs, so there is no need to undress.
 In some special cases, yes, but this will be discussed with you prior to your treatment.
 It’s recommend you wear loose clothing such as a t-shirt and loose trousers.